Suriname: Ethnicity

 The largest ethnic group are Asian Surinamese (about 43%), with the largest subgroup being Indo-Surinamese, locally referred to as Hindustanis, who form over a quarter of the population (27.4%).
-The vast majority are descendants of 19th-century indentured workers from Northern India and Southern Nepal, hailing mostly from areas in the Hindi Belt of modern Bihar, Jharkhand and Eastern Uttar Pradesh, and also the Bengal region than consists of modern West Bengal and Bangladesh.
+The vast majority are descendants of 19th-century indentured workers from Northern India and Southern Nepal, hailing mostly from the areas of modern Bihar, Jharkhand and Eastern Uttar Pradesh, and also the Bengal region that consists of modern West Bengal and Bangladesh.
 If counted as one ethnic group, the Afro-Surinamese are the second largest community, at around 37.4%; however, they are usually divided into two cultural/ethnic groups: the Creoles and the Maroons.
 Surinamese Maroons, whose ancestors are mostly runaway slaves that fled to the interior, comprise 21.7% of the population.
 They are divided into six tribes: Ndyuka (Aucans), Saramaccans, Paramaccans, Kwinti, Aluku (Boni) and Matawai.
-Surinamese Creoles, mixed people descending from African slaves and Europeans (mostly Dutch), form 15.7% of the population.
+Surinamese Creoles, mixed people descending from African slaves and Europeans (mostly Dutch and/or Jews), form 15.7% of the population.
 Javanese make up 14% of the population, and like the East Indians, descend largely from workers contracted from the island of Java in the former Dutch East Indies (modern Indonesia).
 13.4% of the population identifies as being of mixed ethnic heritage.
 Chinese, originating from 19th-century indentured workers and some recent migration, make up 7.3% of the population.

 Other groups include Lebanese, primarily Maronites, and Jews of Sephardic and Ashkenazi origin, whose centre of population was Jodensavanne.
-Various indigenous peoples make up 3.7% of the population, with the main groups being the Akurio, Arawak, Kalina (Caribs), Tiriyó and Wayana.
+Various indigenous peoples make up 3.7% of the population, with the main groups being the Akurio, Lokono, Kalina (Caribs), Tiriyó and Wayana.
 They live mainly in the districts of Paramaribo, Wanica, Para, Marowijne and Sipaliwini.
 A small but influential number of Europeans remain in the country, comprising about 1% of the population.
 They are descended mostly from Dutch 19th-century immigrant farmers, known as "Boeroes" (derived from boer, the Dutch word for "farmer"), and to a lesser degree other European groups, such as Portuguese.
 Many Boeroes left after independence in 1975.

 More recently Suriname has seen a new wave of immigrants, namely Brazilians, Haitians and Chinese (many of them laborers mining for gold).
 Most do not have legal status.